Mindfulness App for Opioid Dependence and Chronic Pain

 The trial does not specify if you need to stop taking your current medications.
 However, you must be enrolled in medication-assisted treatment for opioid use disorder to participate.

-What data supports the effectiveness of the treatment Mindful Journey for opioid dependence and chronic pain?
+What prior data suggests that the Mindful Journey app is safe for use in individuals with opioid dependence and chronic pain?

-How does the Mindful Journey treatment differ from other treatments for opioid dependence and chronic pain?
+What evidence suggests that the Mindful Journey app is effective for opioid dependence and chronic pain?

 This trial is for adults over 18 who speak English, are in medication-assisted treatment for opioid use disorder, have chronic pain but not from cancer or inflammatory diseases like rheumatoid arthritis, and own a smartphone.
 Those with psychotic disorders or previous participation in the app's development phase cannot join.